hydralang/humboldt-doc/source/glossary.rst

        Protocols based on frequent, pair-wise interaction between nodes in order to disseminate information across the network.

+   horizon
+       A limit to the number of hops which a link state frame may traverse away from its originating node.

    idempotency
        A property of a protocol where the consequences of receiving a given frame multiple times are identical to the case where the